 - Undertake child-safe recruitment of all staff, volunteers, consultants and contractors.
-This includes transient local labourers, drivers and security guards.
-See also DFAT Child Protection Guidance Note Recruitment and Screening. - Include a clause in employment contracts that the business has a right to dismiss the employee if he/she is found to have breached the child protection policy or code of conduct. - Examples are using company facilities, credit cards or business accounts for: purchasing child abuse images on the internet; paying for child sexual tourism when travelling; or any other illegal or harmful activity involving children.
+This includes drivers and security guards.
+See also DFAT Child Protection Guidance Note Recruitment and Screening. - Include a clause in employment contracts that the business has a right to dismiss the employee if he/she is found to have breached the child protection policy or code of conduct. - An example is using company facilities, credit cards or business accounts for: purchasing child abuse images on the internet; paying for child sexual tourism when travelling; or any other illegal or harmful activity involving children.